shaisthatarannum/Temporary1/README.md

 I would appreciate opportunities to practice public speaking, such as presenting in team meetings or leading small discussions.
 To develop my leadership skills, shadowing a team lead or being given responsibility for small projects would help me transition from a team player to a leader.

 My team lead would play a key role in providing mentorship, while I would take the initiative to seek learning opportunities and ask for more responsibilities as I grow.
 This support will help me thrive in my current role and prepare for future opportunities.

+In addition to the immediate support outlined, it’s important to consider my long-term career goals and any special requests I may have.
+Over time, I aim to transition into a data analyst role, so aligning my current learning opportunities with this goal would be beneficial.
+This might include working on data-related projects or collaborating with teams that focus on data analysis.

+I would also appreciate any feedback on my progress in both technical and soft skills, as it will help me stay on track and make necessary adjustments.
+It would be valuable to have regular check-ins with my manager to discuss my career development and adjust goals as needed.

+Furthermore, if there are opportunities for me to participate in cross-functional teams or take on temporary leadership roles, these experiences would be instrumental in preparing me for future leadership positions.
+Overall, having clear milestones and continuous support will be crucial in achieving both my current and long-term career objectives.

+In addition to immediate support, it's crucial to focus on my long-term goal of moving into a data analyst role.
+To support this, I would benefit from working on data-related projects or collaborating with teams that handle data analysis.
+Regular feedback on my technical and soft skills will be important to ensure I’m making progress and addressing any areas that need improvement.